Are you looking to find the best credit card* for your needs?

-Special Offer: American Express Qantas Discovery Card offers $0 annual fee, plus earn 1 Qantas Frequent Flyer Point per $1 Spend.Take advantage of this great rewards credit card, with uncapped earning ability.
+Special Offer: American Express Qantas Discovery Card offers $0 annual fee, plus earn 1 Qantas Point per $1 Spend.Take advantage of this great rewards credit card, with uncapped earning ability.

 Velocity Rewards Credit Card – Virgin Australia Velocity Flyer Card*

-Earn 1 Velocity Point per $1 spent up to $1,500 per month, then 1 Velocity Point for every $2.
-Buy a seat on Virgin Australia with the new Virgin Australia Velocity Flyer Card and receive a second seat on the flight for FREE, up to 4 times a year.
+Earn 1.00 Velocity Point per $1 spent up to $1,500 per month, then 0.50 Velocity Point for every $1.
+Buy a seat on Virgin Australia with the new Virgin Australia Velocity Flyer Card and receive 50% off, up to 4 times a year.

 Rewards Program Credit Card – American Express Platinum Edge Credit Card*

-Student and Easy Approval Card – ANZ First Visa Card*
+Student and Easy Approval Card – Commonwealth Bank Low Fee Student credit card*

 Now that your spreadsheet has been created, you are ready to now fill in all of the information and mark off the companies that provide the types of features that are most appealing to you.After you have completed these steps, you will be able to find the best Australian credit card for your needs.